All right, hour two, Sean Hannity show as we continue from our nation's capital, the swamp, the sewer.

 And of course, we then remember the great evil of the Holocaust, millions of Jews slaughtered during the Nazi reign of terror.

-Now, today with the rise of global anti-Semitism, also in the halls of Congress, also on college campuses, and the constant attacks on the Jewish people.
+Now, today, with the rise of global anti-Semitism, also in the halls of Congress, also on college campuses, and the constant attacks on the Jewish people, it is more important than ever to remember the atrocities of the Holocaust to ensure that this never happens again.

-Iran can never get a nuclear weapon, or we will live through a modern day Holocaust.
+Iran can never get a nuclear weapon, or we will live through a modern-day Holocaust.

 But our proud partnership with the International Fellowship of Christians and Jews continues.